Welcome to an SCCA Track Day!

 - Show your helmet sticker (2019 helmet stickers will be honored) or show staff the SNELL sticker inside your helmet (inside under the lining in most helmets)

 - Be glad that you can finally get back on track

 At this point, you can return to your car and prepare it for the event by making sure you have…

 - Performed one last check of tires, lug nuts, oil, coolant, etc.

-Then relax and wait for the call to the drivers meeting at 4:30 PM for NOVICES and 4:45 PM for INTEMEDIATE/ADVANCED.
+Then relax and wait for the call to the drivers meeting at 4:15 PM for ALL PARTICIPANTS.
 Please remember to keep distance between yourself and other participants and to wear a mask if you cannot maintain social distance.

 We will plan on holding the driver’s meeting outside in the winner’s circle area adjacent to the South Tower.